 Compensation for Fall-Related Injuries

 For workers who have been hurt — and for family members who have lost a loved one — in a fall at a construction site, compensation may be available.
-For a personal consultation with an experienced attorney, contact The Law Offices of Ivan M. Diamond, or call 877-960-1702.
+For a personal consultation with an experienced attorney, contact Ivan Diamond, Bronx Personal Injury Lawyer, or call 877-960-1702.